Part II

 Practice Connection: Weaving the Inner Bridge

-Two-Winged Drawing (5–7 minutes)
+Two-winged drawing (5–7 minutes)

 As you practice, notice the everyday transfers: holding empathy while stating a boundary; sensing the big picture while organizing steps; staying in your body while thinking clearly.
 Each rep is a micro-lesson in coherence.